samdansk2/AquaResistivity/README.md

 To calculate the resistivity of seawater, run the **calculate_resistivity.py** script.
 You can modify the temperature and salinity values as needed.
   * #### Testing

   To run the tests, execute the test_calculate_resistivity.py script.
-This script contains several test cases to validate the calculate_resistivity function, including :
+This script contains several test cases to validate the calculate_resistivity function, including:
    * Calculations using values directly from the dataset.
    * Calculations using values not present in the dataset.
    * Handling of extreme values.
    * Verification that a ValueError is raised for negative values.

 ## Contributing